 Do I still need to replace my water storage containers if they have yet to be used?

-If they are sealed shut and away from the elements, there should be no issue with using them if they are sitting empty.
+If they are sealed shut and away from the elements, there should be no issue using them if they are sitting empty.
 If there is any excess air, moisture, or unfiltered water trapped inside, you should not use it.

 Can plastic storage containers handle boiling water?